Abu Sa'id Mirza

-Abu Sa'id Mirza (Chagatay/ابو سعید میرزا; 1424 – 8 February 1469) was the ruler of the Timurid Empire during the mid-fifteenth century.
+Abu Sa'id Mirza (Chagatay/ابو سعید میرزا; 1424 – 5 February 1469) was the ruler of the Timurid Empire during the mid-fifteenth century.

 Born a minor prince of the Timurid dynasty, Abu Sa'id quickly established himself as the most prominent among his warring relations.
 Over the course of two decades, he reunified much of the Timurid Empire, which had become fractured in the aftermath of the death of his great-uncle Shah Rukh.
 However, Abu Sa'id's hopes of restoring the empire to its former extent at the time of Timur ultimately failed after he was killed during an invasion of what is now western Iran.

 He was the paternal grandfather of Babur, who later founded the Mughal Empire of India.

-Early life and background
+Early life and power struggles

 Abu Sa'id Mirza was born in 1424, the second son of the Timurid prince Muhammad Mirza, a son of Miran Shah, himself the third son of Timur.
 Muhammad Mirza appears to have had little involvement in political matters, though did maintain a close relationship with his influential cousin Ulugh Beg, son of the ruling sultan Shah Rukh and governor of Transoxiana.
 When the former visited Muhammad Mirza on his death-bed, the dying prince took Abu Sa'id's hand and placed it in Ulugh Beg's, putting the boy under his protection.